Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Gold Standard Mocha Cappucino

-This one’s a blend of whey protein isolate, concentrate, and hydrolyzed whey protein, my nutrition numbers below are for the Double Rich Chocolate I drank for 15+ years.
+This one’s a blend of whey protein isolate, concentrate, and hydrolyzed whey protein, and my nutrition numbers below are for the Double Rich Chocolate I drank for nearly 20 years.

 It gives you: